adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

-# Math for Artificial Intelligence, From Scratch
+# Artificial Intelligence Mathematics, From Scratch

 Learning AI in depth – whether in NLP, Computer Vision, Reinforcement Learning or beyond – required for a robust mathematical foundation.
 This book aims to provide it.
 It begins with high-school set theory and probability, and gradually ascends to cover graduate-level topics.